Chapter 3: The Margin of Error#

 1.1 Key Definitions#

-• Sampling error — the inevitable, random difference between a sample statistic and the population parameter it estimates.
-Not a mistake — a mathematical certainty.
+• Sampling error — the inevitable, random difference between a sample statistic and the true population parameter it is trying to estimate.
+This is not a mistake — it is a mathematical certainty of taking a sample.

 1.2 Accuracy vs Precision#